XRPLF/XRPL-Standards/XLS-0070d-credentials/README.md

 ## 4. Transaction: `DepositPreauth`

-This transaction currently creates and deletes `DepositPreauth` objects, thereby whitelisting and unwhitelisting accounts.
+This transaction currently creates and deletes `DepositPreauth` objects, thereby allowlisting and un-allowlisting accounts.

-This spec extends that functionality to also support whitelisting and unwhitelisting credentials.
+This spec extends that functionality to also support allowlisting and un-allowlisting credentials.

 ### 4.1.
 Fields